Section 7: Child Protection Conferences

 For all cases going to a conference there should have been a Strategy Meeting/Discussion and a referral to the Police.

-The Team Manager is responsible for making the decision to convene a child protection conference.
-The reasons for calling it (or deciding not to call a conference following completion of a S47 enquiry) must be recorded (Section 6.16) within the child or young person's ICS case file.
+The Team Manager is responsible for making the decision to convene a Child Protection Conference.
+The reasons for calling it (or deciding not to call a conference following completion of a S47 enquiry) must be recorded (NYSCB Procedures Section 6.16) within the child or young person's ICS case file.

 Criteria for Convening an Initial Child Protection Conference

-An Initial Child Protection Conference is to be held where, following the Strategy Meeting and Section 47 child protection enquiries, the agencies most involved judge that a child may continue to suffer, or to be at risk of suffering, significant harm.
+An Initial Child Protection Conference is to be held where, following the Strategy Meeting and Section 47 child protection enquiries, concerns of significant harm are substantiated and the child is judged to be suffering, or likely to suffer, significant harm.
 This includes:

 - Where a child is suffering or likely to suffer significant harm caused by any person with whom the child lives or has significant contact;